 Last week, a reader spotted an ad on Fillmore for Manny’s asking $240,000 for the business.
 “Fully equipped turnkey French style cafe business for sale,” said the ad.
 The price would include taking over the 10-year lease as well as all the interior fittings and equipment of the cafe, above, which the owners had beautifully decorated with wood panelling and a vintage mantel.

-Manny’s opened at 212 Patchen Avenue in Bed Stuy in October of 2012 and closed about a year later, promising to reopen after they put in gas service.
+Manny’s opened at 212 Patchen Avenue in Bed Stuy in October of 2012 and closed a few months later, promising to reopen after they put in gas service.
 They opened as a cafe serving a variety of sandwiches and baked goods from sister businesses Choice Market and Dough but the intention was always to be a full-service restaurant.

 Meanwhile, over at Choice Greene, the mini-empire’s grocery store at 214 Greene Avenue in Clinton Hill, the store is now almost empty of goods and fixtures except for one person in the back preparing bagels, another reader tells us.
 In February, we reported that their sign had come down and they were advertising a “close-out sale” but were not going out of business, according to one of the workers at the counter.

 We reached out to the owner for comment and to see if he could share with us his plans for Choice Greene, but have not yet heard back.
 In the meantime, the ad for Manny’s has disappeared off the Fillmore site.
 We hope that means they’ve found a buyer, but in any case, we have enjoyed all their businesses (we’re eating a Dough doughnut right now) and wish them well in everything they do.